MclPio/mclpio.github.io/_tabs/about.md

 Here are a few of the projects I've built and contributed to:

-- **[stencil-ai.xyz](https://stencil-ai.xyz)**: A deployed LLM workflow platform for concurrent, real-time analysis.
+- **[stencil-ai](https://github.com/MclPio/stencil-ai)**: An LLM workflow platform for concurrent.
 I built this from the ground up using Ruby on Rails, Hotwire, and deployed it with Kamal.
 - **[Open Router Usage Tracker](https://rubygems.org/gems/open_router_usage_tracker)**: A Rails Engine for multi-provider LLM cost tracking and rate-limiting, downloaded over 400 times.
 You can find the source on [GitHub](https://github.com/MclPio/open_router_usage_tracker).
 - **[Tunacode (Contribution)](https://github.com/alchemiststudiosDOTai/tunacode/pull/45)**: Contributed a Python-based cost and usage tracking module to a CLI coding agent, implementing a modular, test-driven architecture.